Turboscient/From-Elm-To-Redux-TypeScript/README.md

 * Elm's type alias is translated into "type" from TypeScript
 * Elm's type record is translated into "interface" from TypeScript
 * Elm's list is translated into "Array"
-* Elm's Maybe is translated into "Option" from fp/ts
+* Elm's Maybe is translated into "Option" from fp-ts
 * Elm's record is translated into "Object"

 ```